m10an/pylate/docs/api/indexes/Faiss.md

 # Faiss

-Faiss based index for approximate nearest neighbour search using an HNSW index.
+Faiss based index for approximate nearest neighbour search using an IVF-PQ index with an OPQ rotation.
 The interface mirrors the one of the Voyager index so that it can be used interchangeably for candidate generation and reranking.
 When ``use_gpu=True`` the index is moved to GPU (if available) for faster search.
 Set ``store_on_disk=True`` to memory-map the index instead of keeping it fully in RAM (ignored when ``use_gpu=True``).

 ```python
 >>> from pylate import indexes, models